Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-An Energy Diversification Advisory Committee has been established to explore and seize opportunities that will position Alberta's energy industry for long-term success, while also building on initiatives underway, such as the Petrochemicals Diversification Program.
+An Energy Diversification Advisory Committee was established in the fall of 2016 to explore and seize opportunities that would position Alberta's energy industry for long-term success while also building on energy processing in Alberta.

-This initiative follows advice of the Royalty Review Advisory Panel.
+This initiative followed the advice of the Royalty Review Advisory Panel.

-The committee’s mandate is to explore opportunities for increasing the value of Alberta’s resources and creating more jobs.
-This may include concepts such as:
+The committee’s mandate was to explore opportunities for increasing the value of Alberta’s resources and creating more jobs.
+This included concepts such as:

 - partial upgrading - a process to reduce the thickness of oil sands bitumen so it can flow through pipelines efficiently, without having to be blended with diluent (a light oil).